oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/john_lee_field_sales.png)

-In this step we are going to create some tasks to work on, if you have completed Lab 100, there should be a couple of task available.
+In this step we are going to create some tasks to work on, if you have completed Lab 100, there should be a couple of task already available.

 Login into the PCS Workspace as ***Bala*** (bala.gupta).

-- On the PCS Workspace home page, click on the application **Submit Quote(1.0)**
+**3.1** On the PCS Workspace home page, click on the application **Submit Quote(1.0)**

   ![](images/200/Picture11.png)

-- Fill in the information requested information on the form
+**3.2** Fill in the information requested information on the form

   ![](images/200/Picture12.png)